Automattic/jetpack/projects/plugins/jetpack/_inc/client/components/auth-iframe/README.md

 - *title* - (required) the iframe title.
 - *width* - the iframe width.
 Defaults to `100%`
 - *height* - the iframe height.
 Defaults to `220`
-- *scrollToIframe* - whether after iframe rendering, window should scroll to it's current position.
+- *scrollTo* - whether after iframe rendering, window should scroll to it's current position.
 Defaults to `true`.
 - *onAuthorized* - a function associated to the successful authorization.
 - *location* - where the component is displayed, passed into WP.com for further use.